Do you keep losing bidding wars on apartment deals?

 By offering to shorten the due diligence period, you are shortening the time in which you can cancel the contract.
 Like the nonrefundable earnest deposit, this shows the seller that you are more serious about closing on the deal.
 Plus, the shorter the due diligence period, the faster you close, which means the seller gets their capital back sooner.

 3. Sign an Access Agreement While Negotiating the Contract

-A seller is offers their apartment for sale.
-Buyers express their interest to purchase by submitting letter of intents (LOI).
+A seller is offering their apartment for sale.
+Buyers express their interest in purchasing by submitting a letter of intent (LOI).
 The seller accepts the best LOI.
 However, once the seller accepts an LOI, the deal isn’t officially under contract.
-The buying and selling parties will negotiate the final terms and then sign a purchase sale agreement (PSA).
+The buying and selling parties will negotiate the final terms and then sign a purchase-sale agreement (PSA).